darasus/ai-blog/content/how-to-create-a-business-plan-that-works.md

   line is to know how much money your company will generate and how much it will cost to run your business.
 You can’t start marketing your product and service offering if you’ve not known what it is, so start by clearly defining it.
+intro: >-
+  Starting a business from scratch can be overwhelming and challenging.
+You need to make crucial decisions about what type of business to start, who your potential customers are, how much capital you have available, where you will operate and many more important details.

+  Business planning is an essential part of starting any new venture.
+A business plan helps you clarify your ideas, set measurable goals and give you the support needed to succeed.
+It also serves as a document that explains why someone should invest money in your company.

+  A well-written business plan will not only help you get financing but can also assist you in operating your business more effectively once it is up and running.
+The process isn’t easy, but with the right tools and advice, it’s not as complicated as it may seem either.
+Let’s take a look at some useful advice on how to create a business plan that works for you
 ---

 ## Know Your Audience